Tadukoo/TadukooBibleBukkit/README.md

    * Requires the permission: TadukooBible.announce
    * Requires TadukooBible.announceget to see announcements.

+/bible previous [ translation ]
+   * Aliases: pre, prev, back, before, and b4.
+   * Shows you the Bible verse before the one you last read.
+   * Gives a message if trying to go before Genesis 1:1.
+   * Requires permission: TadukooBible.verse.previous

+/bible next [ translation ]
+   * Aliases: forward, for, after, aft, nextverse, versenext, nextv, and vnext.
+   * Shows you the Bible verse after the one you last read.
+   * Gives a message if trying to go after 3 John 1:14.
+   * Requires permission: TadukooBible.verse.next

+/bible last [ translation ]
+   * Aliases: saved, save, load, lastverse, verselast, lastv, vlast, savedverse, savedverse, vsaved, savedv, vsave, versesave, loadverse, verseload, vload, and loadv.
+   * Shows you the Bible verse you last read.
+   * Requires permission: TadukooBible.verse.last

 Permissions
 -----------
+TadukooBible.*
+   * Gives all permissions.

 TadukooBible.use
    * Required for use of plugin.
    * Default: true